 - Purple Anti-Fog lenses (36% light transmission) Optically correct de-centered lens provides zero distortion, superior contrast, increased definition.
 Used to view orange targets against sky blue and green backgrounds.
 Excellent for reduced snow glare.
 Medium to bright light conditions

-- Brown Anti-Fog (28% light transmission) Optically correct de-centered lens provides zero distortion, brightens orange targets and reduces eye fatigue with proprietary blue-blocking technology.
+- Brown Anti-Fog (28% light transmission) Optically correct de-centered lens provides zero distortion, brightens orange targets, and reduces eye fatigue with proprietary blue-blocking technology.
 Bright conditions

 The kit is best suited if you're a sporting clay, trap shooter, or hunter.
-But what about for the average shooter who heads to the range to shoot paper targets?
+But what about the average shooter who heads to the range to shoot paper targets?

 Having the dark lenses definitely helped.

-The yellow lenses brightened the targets up and just made some colors seem a little crisper for me.
+The yellow lenses brightened the targets up and just made some colors seem a little crisper to me.
 I wasn't doing anything where making specific colors stand out gave me an advantage, but I personally preferred the yellow lenses to the clear lenses under those conditions.